Dane becomes Germany's first foreign mayor | DW | 16.06.2019

 The 46-year-old's candidacy was supported by Chancellor Angela Merkel's Christian Democrats (CDU) and the business-friendly Free Democrats (FDP), who did not field their own candidates.

-Madsen beat off competition from seven other first-round candidates for the position, which has become vacant as a result of incumbent Roland Methling's retirement.
+Madsen beat off competition from seven other first-round applicants for the position, which became vacant as a result of incumbent Roland Methling's retirement.

 Read more: German man pretends his dog is a sheep to save taxes